allpro/form-manager/README.md

 ---
-FormManager (**"FM'**) is a data-centric solution for handling forms, inluding validation, formatting, type-conversion, and more.
+FormManager (**"FM'**) is a data-centric solution for handling forms, including validation, formatting, type-conversion, and more.
 The goal is a **total solution for forms**, requiring as little custom code as possible.
+FM is easy to learn for beginners, but it can also handle highly complex, rich forms full of custom controls.
+**There are no limitations to what it can handle.**

 FM does not 'render' anything, nor does it handle fetching or posting data - that's not its job!